TheochemUI/eOn/docs/source/user_guide/aiida.md

 Aliases such as `neb` become `nudged_elastic_band` before `config.ini` is written.
 A nudged elastic band (NEB) needs `reactant` and `product`.
-Extra potfiles (LAMMPS, Vienna Ab initio Simulation Package) go in the `potfiles` `FolderData` port and land in the client working directory.
+Extra potfiles (LAMMPS, Vienna Ab initio Simulation Package) go in the `potfiles` `FolderData` port and are copied into the client working directory.

 ## Workchains